Chevrolet Camaro: Background

-According to the book The Complete Book of Camaro: Every Model Since 1967, the name Camaro was conceived by Chevrolet merchandising manager Bob Lund and General Motors vice president Ed Rollett, while they were reading the book Heath's French and English Dictionary by James Boïelle and by de V. Payen-Payne printed in 1936.
-In the book The Complete Book of Camaro, it states that Mr. Lund and Mr. Rollett found the word camaro in the French-English dictionary was slang, to mean "friend, pal, or comrade".
-The article further repeated Estes's statement of what the word camaro was meant to imply, that the car's name "suggests the comradeship of good friends, as a personal car should be to its owner".
-The accepted French word with the closest meaning is "camarade," from which the English word "comrade" is derived.
+According to the book The Complete Book of Camaro: Every Model Since 1967, the name "Camaro" was conceived after Chevrolet merchandising manager Bob Lund and GM vice president Ed Rollett found the word while reading the 1936 version of Heath's French and English Dictionary, in which it was defined as slang meaning "friend, pal, or comrade".
+The article further repeated Estes's statement of what the word "camaro" was meant to imply, that the car's name "suggests the comradeship of good friends, as a personal car should be to its owner".
+The accepted French word with the closest meaning is "camarade", from which the English word "comrade" is derived.

 The Camaro was first shown at a press preview in Detroit on September 12, 1966, and later in Los Angeles on September 19, 1966.
 The public introduction of the new model was on September 26, 1966.
 The Camaro officially went on sale in dealerships on September 29, 1966, for the 1967 model year.